-AA in Arts and Sciences
+AA in General Arts & Sciences

-Put yourself on a path to greater opportunity with the Pace University Online AA in Arts and Sciences (AA) degree.
+Put yourself on a path to greater opportunity with the Pace University Online AA in General Arts & Sciences (AA) degree.
 Offered through our Dyson College of Arts and Sciences, this online program provides adults who have little or no previous college experience the opportunity to establish a foundation of professional skills and knowledge.

 We’ve designed the AA to accommodate your schedule, your needs, and your goals.
 Complete your coursework when you want, thanks to the 100% online format.
 Personalize your program with electives that suit your interests.